molgenis/molgenis.org/public/compute/compute.md

 ## Domain model
 In MOLGENIS Compute, Data is processed using a Workflow that consists of a series of Steps that depend on each other.
 Each Step follows a Protocol, which is a parameterized template for the shell script for that Step.

-In Molgenis Compute, anything can be a parameter.

-* the name of a working directory
-* the version number for a tool to use
-* the name of a sample to analyze
-* the amount of memory allocated for a cluster job
-* the name of a report to produce

-You can specify parameter values at generation time in parameter files.
-In fact, for some parameters you may want to specify multiple values for some parameters.

 ## Trying it out
 ### Create a workflow
 We assume you have downloaded and unzipped molgenis compute commandline and are now in the directory containing the unzipped files.